TosbackCgusBridge-Bot/CGUs-versions/Csoboard/Privacy Policy.md

 Personally-identifiable information collected on the Site may be transferred from time to time to The CSO Board offices or personnel, or to third parties, located throughout the world, including offices located outside the European Economic Area (EEA), and the Site may be viewed and hosted anywhere in the world, including countries (such as the United States) that may not have laws of general applicability regulating the use and transfer of such data.
 By using the Site and submitting such information on it, you voluntarily consent to such transborder transfer and hosting of such information.

-**Children's on-line privacy protection**
+**Children’s on-line privacy protection**

-The CSO Board understands the importance of protecting children's privacy, especially in an on-line environment.
+The CSO Board understands the importance of protecting children’s privacy, especially in an on-line environment.
 The Site is not intentionally designed for or directed at children 13 years of age or younger, and The CSO Board will not intentionally collect or maintain information about anyone under the age of 13.

 **Consent.
 Changes to Privacy Policy**

 By using the Site, you consent to the collection, use, and storage of your information by us in the manner described in this Privacy Policy and elsewhere on the Site.
 We reserve the right to make changes to this Privacy Policy from time to time.
 We will alert you to any such changes by updating this Privacy Policy.
-This Privacy Policy was last updated on February 10, 2011.
+This Privacy Policy was last updated on November 30, 2012.

 **Contact our Privacy Department**

 If you have any questions about our Privacy Policy, please contact us at The CSO Board, 9720 Coit Road, Suite 220-192, Plano, TX 75025.

-privacy Questions about our privacy policy?
-We invite you to call us at +1 877 843 9400.

-*   about us
-*   consulting
-*   publications
-*   news
-*   blogs
-*   contact

-*   home
-*   privacy
-*   social
-*   © 2012 The CSO Board, LLC